skysheng7/ai_tools_playground/README.md

 ## 📖 About

-This repository includes a list of AI tools students could try.
-It is created for the UBC Master of Data Science orientation program.
+This repository includes a list of AI tools you could try.
 It covers introduction to AI tools and advanced implementations.
 The content is automatically published to GitHub Pages using jupyter-book.

 ## 📁 Project Structure